Dabz/kafka-security-playbook/tls-with-ocrl/README.md

 * You can as well use the https://www.vaultproject.io, to build a custom CA.

 Then you should make this certs available as java key stores to the brokers and clients here, and keep an updated list of revoked certs inside the [web/](web/) directory to be served and available for your clients.

+## Running this playbook

+This directory contains working keystores for the broker and the clients, as well a revoked certs list, that can be used to see how this flow works.